Breaking the Spell of High Conflict

-Conflict, whether political or personal, can escalate and become toxic.
+Conflict, whether political or personal, can escalate and become toxic, as we keep seeing in the news, on social media, in politics.
 At this level, known as "high conflict," we start sorting the world into good and evil, us and them.
 Things become suddenly very clear.
 Our brains behave differently.
 We tend to exaggerate the differences between ourselves and the other political party or racial or religious group (or sibling or co-worker), without realizing we are doing it.
 We believe the other side cannot change, even when it can.
-We lose valuable skills.
-It’s impossible to feel curious, for example, while also feeling threatened.
-To try to understand how to communicate in times of discord and division, Amanda spent a year following people who navigate conflict in different ways--including psychologists, rabbis, peace negotiators, and conflict mediators from all over the world.
-She discovered that it is possible to revive complexity and curiosity, even in high conflict.
-But the traditional methods of explaining, arguing or avoidance will not work.
-Drawing on stories of people in all kinds of conflict, as well as research into human behavior, Amanda has developed specific rules of engagement for high conflict--including smarter questions to ask any opponent, better ways to share information that people don't want to hear, and conversational tactics to excavate deeper, more interesting truths.
+Eventually, everyone suffers, to varying degrees.
+To try to understand how people get bewitched by high conflict--and how they get out--Amanda spent four years following a politician in California, a former gang leader in Chicago, a divided synagogue in New York City and other conflict survivors all over the world.
+She discovered that the secret is not to get out of conflict; conflict itself is essential, and it can be healthy and good.
+The key is to get out of high conflict.
+From the stories and the science of conflict, Amanda has identified the "fire-starter" forces that tend to cause high conflict--as well as the practical but counterintuitive rules of "good conflict."
 This work is surprising and ultimately hopeful, and it has transformed how Amanda operates as a journalist.
-Her major book on this theme will be published in 2021.

 A Global Quest to Save America's Schools